DeHeavalyn Pullium, M.S., LMFT

 I am constantly humbled and honored by the opportunity to be invited into the stories of my clients.
 I truly believe that the stories we tell about ourselves, and the stories that society tells about us, have the power to uplift, demean, liberate, and confine.
 I am passionate about getting to the heart of your story, your healing, and your liberation from the labels, stereotypes, and misnomers that so readily attach and degrade our relationships, families, and personal sense of worth.

 I received my Bachelor of Arts in Psychology from Seattle Pacific University in 2011, and my Master of Science degree from the University of Massachusetts Boston in Family Therapy in 2016.
 My training emphasized a systemic, multicultural, and justice-oriented approach to working with individuals, couples, children, and families.
-My experience has included working with children and families (ages 8-12), young adults, and couples.
+I especially enjoy working with Adolescents (ages15 - 17), College Students, Women of Color, and Interracial Couples.
 I have supported clients in addressing issues of anxiety, depression, grief, trauma, and life transitions.
-I am licensed as a Marriage and Family Therapist Associate (LMFTA) in Washington State.
-As a licensed associate I work under the supervision of an approved supervisor.
+I am fully-licensed as a Marriage and Family Therapist (LMFT) in Washington State.

 My approach to counseling is collaborative and strengths-based.
 I seek to understand each client’s experience, and to empower clients to identify and implement their own strengths and expertise in the therapeutic process.
 In our work together, I will seek to understand your story in the context of the familial, cultural, societal, and spiritual communities that you are a part of.
 I will also make it a priority to identify ways to address problems that fit within your personal value system (whether those values are rooted-in a faith tradition, a moral code, cultural understandings, etc.).